 Years before most had serious thoughts about putting a man on the moon, Omega was all about road racing.
-As its name suggests, the Speedmaster was a high-end tool designed to help elite racecar drivers gauge their speed, distance and fuel consumption.
+As its name suggests, the Omega Speedmaster was a high-end tool designed to help elite racecar drivers gauge their speed, distance and fuel consumption.
 While the watch’s name may be a nod to the Speedmaster from 1957 and the motorsport history it represents, the new editions to the line add design elements and technology that surpasses the first incarnations.

 On the retro side, the Speedmaster ‘57 honors the original with the iconic black dial and dramatic arrow hands that make vintage Speedmasters instantly recognizable.
-The straight lugs, tachymeter scale and beige dial indications are other familiar elements that Speedmaster aficionados know and love.
+The straight lugs, tachymeter scale and beige dial indications are other familiar elements that Omega Speedmaster aficionados know and love.

 2: Omega Speedmaster Moonwatch